Fächer

 Follow

-• The monarch serves as a ceremonial head of state with limited political power
+• The British monarchy serves as a ceremonial head of state, with the monarch performing important symbolic duties while remaining politically neutral

 21.11.2022